JSorngard/lambert_w/README.md

 The crate is `no_std` compatible, but can optionally depend on the standard library through features for a potential performance gain.

+The API of the crate is stable and the only reason it's not `v1.0.0` is because it's dependencies are not.

 ## Examples

 Compute the value of the